 Sampling points included the source water we take into our Water Treatment Plants (WTP) from the Potomac and Patuxent Rivers, and treated water at those plants and a variety of public locations, including a fast-food restaurant, a local college and a coffee shop.
 WSSC uses careful sampling procedures to collect representative samples and avoid sample contamination.

 We performed tests on a monthly basis for a year, going beyond the EPA recommendations that we test quarterly.
+We then tested on a quarterly basis for an additional year, and we are in the process of testing a more limited set of points quarterly for a final year.
 All data from those tests have been made available to regulators, our customers and the public through our website, and we will keep those results online.
-And while not required to, we will voluntarily continue testing for Cr-6 on a quarterly basis until more definitive guidance or regulatory decisions are available.

 Here is a table detailing the results of our Cr-6 samples testing.
 It will be updated as additional tests are conducted.